 In addition to LSDBE participation as described above, the Department requires that District residents participate in the Project to the greatest extent possible.
 Prior to execution of the Contract, the Department will establish a minimum requirement for the percentage of labor hours worked by District residents on the project (such requirement, the "Workforce Utilization Requirement").
+The Workforce Utilization Requirement will be no less than forty percent (40%).
 Offerors shall submit with their proposals a Workforce Utilization Plan outlining how they intend to increase participation by DC residents in the performance of the work on this Project.